 “I started out in England because I knew communications would be easier.
 I also enjoyed visiting Canada for the same reason, particulalry Toronto and even found myself looking at apartments 2 bedroom toronto spadina because I was so taken by it.
 You build confidence and then some colleagues in Japan made that seem doable along with a few English speaking tours.
 In Kuala Lumpur I hired an English driver through the hotel and he stayed while I shopped.
 Safer and helped me navigate.
-Since I love sushi I never minded dining at a sushi bar alone!” – Debbie K.
+Since I love sushi I never minded dining at a sushi bar alone!”

 “I really recommend SE Asia – the local culture is very respectful towards women, I was never catcalled on the street or anything, especially compared to Europe or other places.” – Dheerja K.